Our Founder

 Compensation Guide

-We created the Creandum Founder Compensation Calculator to determine what founders across Europe should pay themselves at different stages of their funding story.
-Launched in 2022, the tool now includes responses from more than 1,000 founders across Europe.
+We created the Creandum Founder Compensation Calculator to empower data-driven decisions on what founders across Europe should fairly pay themselves at different stages of their funding story.
+Launched in 2022, the tool now includes responses from more than 1,700 founders across Europe and European founders in the US.

 Want to contribute to the survey?